Entropic regularization of continuous optimal transport problems: Review of functions of finite entropy and the space LlogL

 \begin{proposition}[ {\cite[Thm.~IV.6.5]{Bennett:1988}}] If $\Omega$ has finite Lebesgue measure, then $\Llog(\Omega)^* = \Lexp(\Omega)$ (up to equivalence of norms).
 Moreover, for all $1<p<\infty$, the following embeddings hold

-\end{proposition} We will denote the equivalence constants between the Luxemburg norms defined in \eqref{eq:luxemburg} and the norms from \cite[Def.~IV.6.3]{Bennett:1988} for which duality holds by the generic $c_\Phi$.
-Note that \cite[Thm.~IV.6.5]{Bennett:1988} is stated for domains with unit Lebesgue measure, but the claim follows by a simple rescaling.
+\end{proposition} The Luxemburg norms \eqref{eq:luxemburg} on $L^\Phi(\Omega)$ are equivalent to the norms defined in \cite[Def.~IV.6.3]{Bennett:1988} (in \cite[Def.~IV.6.3]{Bennett:1988}, the norms for $\Llog(\Omega)$ and $\Lexp(\Omega)$ are dual to each other).
+The constants in this norm equivalence will in the following generically be denoted by $c_{\Phi}$.
+Note that \cite[Thm.~IV.6.5]{Bennett:1988} is stated for domains with unit Lebesgue measure, but the case of general finite measure follows by a simple rescaling.

 We also have the following properties, which follow from Theorem 8.21\,b and Theorem 8.19 in \cite{adams:2003}, respectively, by observing that $\Phi_{\log}$ is so-called $\Delta$-regular (c.f. \cite[Def.
 8.7]{adams:2003}) but $\Phi_{\exp}$ is not. \begin{lemma} ~ \begin{enumerate}[(i)] \item The space $\Llog(\Omega)$ is separable. \item The spaces $\Llog(\Omega)$ and $\Lexp(\Omega)$ are not reflexive. \end{enumerate} \end{lemma}